rakshita-vijay/oops-project/README.md

 ### 7.3 Extensibility and Maintainability

-The codebase structure supports easy extension[2]:
+The codebase structure supports easy extension:

   - **Modular Design**: New furniture types can be added by extending existing patterns
   - **Asset Integration**: New images can be incorporated through the existing loading system